 - Reimbursable Travel Costs

-Schedule contractors should not include the value of open market sales when reporting the quarterly 72a sales, only the total sales of contract items.
+Schedule contractors should not include the value of open market sales when entering sales in the FAS Sales Reporting Portal, only the total sales of contract items.

 Prompt Payment Discounts: